siscia/easy-hire/_draft/pyspider.md

 + `pyspider`, it contains the actual code.

-+ `test`, it contains a fairly good amount of test.
++ `test`, it contains a fairly good amount of tests.

-Then there are some important file that I would like to highlight:
+Then there are some important files that I would like to highlight:

 + `.travis.yml`, wonderful continuous integration, this is how you are sure that your project actually works, test in only your machine with only your version of the code is not enough.

 + `Dockerfile`, again, wonderful, if I want to try the project in my machine I just run Docker, I don't need to install anything manually, this is a great way to involve developer to contribute in your project.

-+ `LICENSE`, necessary for any Open Source project, do not forget your.
++ `LICENSE`, necessary for any Open Source project, do not forget yours.

 + `requirements.txt`, in the python world is how you write what package need to be installed in your system in order to run the software, it is a must in any python project.